mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'microsoft-teams',
                     'options' => [
                         'url' => '', // Required: Url of the MS Teams Webhook 'title' => '', // Optional: Default Message Title
                         'subject' => '', // Optional: Message Subject
                         'emoji' => '', // Optional: custom emoji for the Message (added to the title) 'color' => '', // Optional: custom color for the Message 'format' => '', // Optional: Message format (only used in the default formatter)

                         'level' => \Psr\Log\LogLevel::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                         'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],